RoboTeamTwente/roboteam/README.md

 # What if...

+### The first ACK from the base station seems to take ages?

+Hook up the basestation, make sure nothing from ROS is running, and then connect to the port with `cutecom`.
+Send two or three messages (`////////` or `hhhhhhhh` will do) and close cutecom.
+If you then unhook the basestation and then start/connect everything as normal, the delay "should" be gone.

 ### I can only open the serial port once with screen, and then it stops working!

 `screen` closes the port when you close screen.
 Like, not closing like robothub or packet\_tester does it, but really close it.
 If you need to poke into the serial port before using it and still want to use it afterwards use `cat` and `printf` (or figure out how to keep screen from closing it.
 Would be interesting to know).